-These vegan Peruvian Burritos are filled with roasted sweet potato, fresh corn, peppers, quinoa, whipped black beans, and drizzled with Spicy Peruvian Green Sauce.
-Flavorful, filling, vegan and Delicious!
-With a Video!
+These healthy Peruvian Burritos are filled with roasted sweet potato, fresh corn, peppers, quinoa, whipped black beans, and drizzled with Spicy Peruvian Green Sauce.
+A delicious vegan meal!
+Video.

-These Peruvian Burritos with Aji Verde (Spicy Peruvian Green Sauce) are not only vegan, they are also DELICIOUS!
-Filled with healthy veggies (roasted sweet potatoes, corn, peppers and onions) quinoa and whipped black beans – they are satisfying, highly nutritious yet full of so much flavor!
+Here’s a healthy vegan dinner idea you will love.
+These Peruvian Burritos with Aji Verde (Spicy Peruvian Green Sauce) are not only vegan but also super delicious.
+Filled with healthy veggies (roasted sweet potatoes, corn, peppers, and onions), quinoa, and whipped black beans – they are satisfying, highly nutritious yet full of so much flavor!

 Disclaimer: To be frank, there is nothing authentically Peruvian about these burritos- except the Aji Verde Sauce which I tweaked to make vegan.
 They are Peruvian-inspired.
 They came about one day when I was using up the extra Aji Verde Sauce, and that is what I called them in my head.

-Yes, there are several components to the burritos ( kind of like the Frankies) but if you work on things simultaneously, you can make this in one hour.
+Yes, there are several components to the burritos (kind of like my Frankies), but if you work on things simultaneously, you can make this in one hour.

-I can hear my friends laughing right now because they tell me my recipes often take double the time I say… but seriously, I made this and photographed it in one hour flat.
-It can be done!
-I promise!
+I can hear my friends laughing right now because they tell me my recipes often take double the time I say they do… but seriously, I made this and photographed it in one hour flat.
+It can be done if you multitask, I promise!
 Read through the recipe first. 😉

-- whipped black beans ( use refried black beans or canned)
+- Whipped black beans (use refried black beans or canned black beans)

 - Warm tortillas (or make a bowl)